-For post-traumatic stress disorder (PTSD), we did not find any head-to-head studies comparing an SSRI or other second-generation antidepressants to another.
+For post-traumatic stress disorder (PTSD), we found one head-to-head study comparing sertraline to nefazodone.
+No other second-generation antidepressants were compared to one another.
 Currently only sertraline and paroxetine are FDA-approved for treating PTSD.
 We viewed FDA approval as evidence for general efficacy and did not review placebo-controlled trials of sertraline and paroxetine if no additional health outcomes were assessed.

-We included four placebo-controlled trials assessing the efficacy of paroxetine, fluoxetine, and sertraline compared to placebo^{116, 117, 118, 119,120} (Table 15).
-One open-label continuation study121 and a subsequent maintenance trial122 assessed long-term effects of sertraline (Table 15).
+We included four placebo-controlled trials assessing the efficacy of paroxetine, fluoxetine, and sertraline compared to placebo 136-140 (Table 14).
+One open-label continuation study 141 and a subsequent maintenance trial 142 assessed long-term effects of sertraline (Table 14).

 Inclusion was generally determined by a criteria-based (DSM-III-R, DSM-IV) diagnosis of PTSD in addition to a predefined threshold on a universally used PTSD scale (Clinician Administered PTSD Scale [CAPS]).
 The majority of patients had suffered physical or sexual abuse or had witnessed injury or death of a third person.
 More than half of the participants had a concomitant diagnosis of MDD or GAD or a history of alcohol and substance abuse.
 All three trials assessed health outcomes as secondary outcome measures.
-Two trials were at least partially industry-supported, he half of the participants had a concomitant diagnosis of MDD or GAD or a history of alcohol and substance abuse.
-All three trials assessed health outcomes as secondary outcome measures.
-Two trials were at least partially industry-supported, he half of the participants had a concomitant diagnosis of MDD or GAD or a history of alcohol and substance abuse.
-All three trials assessed health outcomes as secondary outcome measures.
-Two trials were at least partially industry-supported, he half of the participants had a concomitant diagnosis of MDD or GAD or a history of alcohol and substance abuse.
-All three trials assessed health outcomes as secondary outcome measures.
-Two trials were at least partially industry-supported, he half of the participants had a concomitant diagnosis of MDD or GAD or a history of alcohol and substance abuse.
+Two trials were at least partially industry-supported, ^{136-139, 141, 142} the third was financed by grant from the National Institute of Mental Health (NIMH).
+140